MicrosoftDocs/dataexplorer-docs/data-explorer/get-data-storage.md

 * A Microsoft account or an Azure Active Directory user identity.
 An Azure subscription isn't required.
 * An Azure Data Explorer cluster and database.
 [Create a cluster and database](create-cluster-and-database.md).
 * A [storage account](/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal).
-Event Grid notification subscription can be set on Azure Storage accounts for `BlobStorage`, `StorageV2`, or [Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction).
+An Event Grid notification subscription can be set on Azure Storage accounts for `BlobStorage`, `StorageV2`, or [Data Lake Storage Gen2](/azure/storage/blobs/data-lake-storage-introduction).

 > [!NOTE]
 > To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint), see [Create a Managed Private Endpoint](security-network-managed-private-endpoint-create.md).